Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-statemine-ledger.md

 ### Teleporting

-Teleporting allows you to send tokens between the Relay chain and a parachain, or between different parachains.
+Teleporting allows you to send tokens between the Relay chain and a allychain, or between different allychains.

 The Statemine Ledger app doesn't support the `teleport` extrinsic at this point, so an intermediary account needs to be created first.